 Family Planning Program

-The Health Department provides confidential and affordable family planning services, including birth control and testing for sexually-transmitted diseases (STD’s) for women and women of all ages, regardless of income.
+The Health Department provides confidential and affordable family planning services, including birth control and testing for sexually-transmitted diseases (STD’s) for women and men of all ages, regardless of income.

 Services available through the Family Planning Program include:

 - A full range of birth control information and supplies, including birth control pills, DepoProvera, NuvaRing, IUDs, condoms, natural family planning and emergency contraception.

 - Annual exams and Pap smears

 - Screening for Chlamydia and Gonorrhea and other sexually transmitted infections (if symptomatic), HIV/AIDS, breast and cervical cancer, and other health issues

 - Education relating to reproductive health and sexually transmitted diseases (STD);